CommoditiesAI/bridger/README.md

 Outputs are in the form of PDFs with up to six hands per page.
 The outputs can be customised to show all or a subset of seat.
 Additional data, such as high-card point count and suit length points are included for those hands shown.
 An indication of losing trick count (either the original system or the modified system) can also be added.

+## Functions to be added

+1) Allow vulnerability to factor into the hand selection,
+2) Extend additional parameters, e.g. response by partner to an opening bid, or overcall by opponents

 ## Installation

 ``` r